swostikpati/Connections-Lab-Fall-22/Week 6/6.2/dating_app/README.md

 To download and run the project in your own local system, please follow the steps [here](https://github.com/swostikpati/Connections-Lab-Fall-22/blob/main/Week%206/6.2/dating_app/README.md#setting-up-project-in-local-system).

+If you just want to try out the UI of the website, use this [link](https://swostikpati.github.io/Connections-Lab-Fall-22/Week%206/6.2/dating_app/public/page1/).
+Do keep in mind that the server-side of the website won't work and hence you won't be able to enjoy the full functionality of the website (you won't be able to use the match function).

 This is the implementation video of the application:

 https://user-images.githubusercontent.com/67205637/194856304-69ab6d71-421b-4593-9d62-1ee9c67a840d.mp4